wonsunahn-autograder/CS1632_Fall2019/exercises/5/README.md

 Java Pathfinder (JPF).
 SpotBugs and CheckStyle work in similar ways in that both look for patterns that are either symptomatic of a bug (former) or are bad coding style (latter).
 So we will look at them together first.
-Later we will look at JPF which is much more rigorous and can prove a program correct.
+Later we will look at JPF which is much more rigorous in proving a program correct.

+* IMPORTANT: You need Java 8 (1.8.0.231, preferably) to run JPF.
+Make sure you have the correct Java version by doing "java -version" and "javac -version" before going into the JPF section.

 ## SpotBugs and CheckStyle